Equinophobia: Causes

 Negative experiences with horses during one's childhood may give rise to this phobia.
-Equinophobia may also be triggered by a fall from a horse (An infamous example is when Christopher Reeve, an actor known for playing Superman, fell from a horse, broke his neck, and was paralyzed from the neck down for the rest of his life).
+Equinophobia may also be triggered by a fall from a horse.
 In many cases, people begin to avoid horses and this gradually develops from fear to a serious phobia.

 The phobia can also be caused by a simple fear of the animal itself.
 A horse's imposing size and weight and large teeth may scare some people, especially children.

-Negative media portrayals of horses and stallions may add to one's fears.
+Negative media portrayals of horses may add to one's fears.

 Treatment

 Many treatment options are available for those suffering from it.
 Cognitive behavioral therapy is one form of therapy for people who suffer from certain phobias.
 It focuses on one's fears and the reason they exist.
 It tries to change and challenge the thought processes behind one's fear.
 Studies have shown that it has been effective in treating people with equinophobia.

 Convincing the patient that horses are not natural threats to humans and even humans have been predators of horses can help.
 During the Paleolithic, wild horses formed an important source of food for humans.
 In many parts of Europe, the consumption of horse meat continued throughout the Middle Ages until modern times, despite a papal ban on horse meat in 732.